๐Ÿ”Social Stratification

 Why This Matters

-Social stratification isn't random—it's produced and reproduced through specific mechanisms that sociologists have identified and studied for over a century.
-Understanding why inequality exists and how it perpetuates itself is central to the AP Sociology curriculum.
-You'll be tested on your ability to connect individual causes (like education or occupation) to broader structural patterns, and to explain how multiple factors intersect to create layered disadvantage or privilege.
+Social stratification isn't random.
+It's produced and reproduced through specific mechanisms that sociologists have identified and studied for over a century.
+Understanding why inequality exists and how it perpetuates itself is central to the study of social stratification.
+You need to connect individual causes (like education or occupation) to broader structural patterns, and explain how multiple factors intersect to create layered disadvantage or privilege.

 The causes of stratification fall into distinct categories: ascribed characteristics (what you're born with), achieved characteristics (what you acquire), structural mechanisms (how institutions operate), and forms of capital (resources that can be converted into advantage).
-Don't just memorize a list of causes—know which category each belongs to and how they reinforce one another.
-That's what separates a 3 from a 5.
+Don't just memorize a list of causes.
+Know which category each belongs to and how they reinforce one another.

 Ascribed Characteristics: What You're Born Into

-These are statuses assigned at birth that individuals don't choose but that profoundly shape life chances.
+These are statuses assigned at birth that you don't choose but that profoundly shape your life chances.
 Ascribed characteristics operate through both direct discrimination and accumulated historical disadvantage.

 Race and Ethnicity

-• Systemic discrimination—racial and ethnic minorities face institutional barriers in housing, employment, criminal justice, and healthcare that compound over time
+• Systemic discrimination means racial and ethnic minorities face institutional barriers in housing, employment, criminal justice, and healthcare that compound over time

-• Historical context shapes present inequality; colonization, slavery, and segregation created wealth gaps that persist across generations
+• Historical context shapes present inequality.
+Colonization, slavery, and segregation created wealth gaps that persist across generations, not as abstract history but as measurable economic disadvantage today

 • Stereotypes and implicit bias operate within social institutions, affecting outcomes even when explicit discrimination is illegal